Some significant milestones

 1953 Supplementary charter granted.
 Its primary focus was to widen the Society’s objectives to cover all pharmacists, and to bring more of its actions under the control of its own Byelaws.

 1976 Foundation of the Society’s Welsh Executive.

-1988 The Queen agreed that the title "Royal" should be granted to the Pharmaceutical Society.
+1988 The late Queen Elizabeth II agreed that the title "Royal" should be granted to the Pharmaceutical Society.

 2004 Launch of MedicinesComplete, a website providing online access to Pharmaceutical Press publications including BNF and Martindale: The Complete Drug Reference.